“What’s up, Kelly,” Patrick said as she entered the ready room.

 “Thank you, Lieutenant.”

-Captain's log, Stardate 50984.8: The New Edmund Fitzgerald is scheduled for launch today; however, we have detected Dominion activity, so it may be a quick launch for what will be one of the prides of the fleet.
+Captain’s Log, Stardate 50984.8: The New Edmund Fitzgerald is scheduled for launch today; however, we have detected Dominion activity, so it may be a quick launch.

 The new ship glistened as it reflected the light of the nearby starbase.
 The Edmund Fitzgerald stood just as ready to explore the cosmos as it is to defend the virtues of the Federation against the Dominion.